pran-7-5/eco_style/README.md

 Four very tall trees at 4 corners of the house to ground the current in case of lightning.

+Four windows on four walls of the room for natural ventilation and cooling in summer hot weather.

+East facing main entrance.
+(To honor and remember that we are made from the Sun and its light should enter first at sunrise, like the colosseum, parthenon, pyramid of giza, chichen itza.

 Ancient structures like Rome and temples of India are made of (lime mortar) .
 It is a natural eco-friendly cement made from baked dead sea shells hand picked and collected from sea shore.
 (Today's cement = modern cement = CaCO3 is obtained by mining.)

 Bricks = baked is a solar powered curing oven.